jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 and pasting some text.
 Oh well, maybe in another nine years things will change for the better.

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-29
+28

 Partners,
 Supply Chains
 and 3rd parties,
 oh my

 For anyone who deals with supply chains, third parties and partners, this has been a year to remember.
 For those